-The two partners in tango play different roles in correspondence with their respective gender.
-Gender roles are violated, for example, when the woman refuses to surrender, when she neglects her duty to make the man feel comfortable, when she resists him with disobedience, when she interferes with his lead or initiate her own steps, when the man fails to protect the woman, when he coerces her with force, when he does not follow the music, when he shines himself instead of her, etc. Unfortunately, such things frequently happen in our milongas.
+In tango, the two partners play different roles in correspondence with their respective gender.
+Gender roles are violated, for example, when the woman refuses to surrender, when she neglects her duty to make the man feel comfortable, when she resists him with disobedience, when she interferes with his lead or initiate her own steps, when the man fails to protect the woman, when he coerces her with force, when he focuses only on the steps and ignores the music, when he shines himself instead of her, etc. Unfortunately, such things frequently happen in our dance.

-Men in general are physically taller, stronger, firmer and more dependable than women.
+Men in general are physically taller, heavier, stronger and more dependable than women.
 They also have a psyche different from that of women due to men's hunting nature formed in the millions of years of human evolution through natural selection, such as their need for taking initiatives, subduing, conquering, keeping under control, and protecting their loved ones, etc. Naturally, men assume the masculine role in tango as they do in life.
-The following are the functions of men's role in tango:
+The following are the functions of men's role in tango.

 2. Plotting the dance.
 In tango, the man dances around the floor and the woman dances around the man.
-The woman may beautify the dance by her colorful footwork, but she cannot plot the dance and change the choreography.
-That responsibility lies in the man, who must make the dance interesting, diversified and well-arranged, so that it may bring the woman's feminine beauty into full play.
+(See Dancing around the Man.)
+The woman may beautify the dance with her flexible body and colorful footwork, but she cannot plot the dance and change the choreography.
+That responsibility lies in the man, who must make the dance interesting, diversified and well-arranged so it would bring the woman's feminine beauty into full play.

 3. Supporting her.
 The man must be supportive to the woman.
 Although she is liable for her own balance and stability, in actual dancing she often needs his help, especially if she is a less experienced dancer.
 The man must be a pillar for her, supporting her with his body to help keeping her stable in the dance.
 He must be as solid and stable as a refrigerator.
 Any unsteadiness and unbalance on his part will shake her trust and affect her dance.